-Online Security: Tips to Protect Yourself Whenever Making Online Purchases
+Online Security: Tips to Protect Yourself and From Fraud When You Make Online Purchases

 Following these tips can help protect you from shady sellers, receiving faulty merchandise, or fraud

 It can be a nearly impossible task to know exactly who you're dealing with when conducting any business online.
 Unfortunately, cybercriminals are still working hard to take advantage of you, and the tactics and technology they use is constantly evolving.
 While it's not possible to stop using the Internet these days, it is possible to protect yourself from becoming a victim of Online fraud.

 - Check out unfamiliar sellers before making a purchase.